vijayk840/video-streaming-platform/README.md

 Adaptive Bitrate Video Streaming Platform with Transcoding

-This project has three microservices -  Upload Service, Transcode Service, and Watch Service
+This project has three microservices -  Upload Service, Transcode Service, and Watch Service and one client

+-client - client gives the option to upload the video ,it divides the video into multiple chunks and make the post request to upload service.

-Upload Service: Utilized Amazon S3’s multipart upload to efficiently upload video files in chunks, Stored video metadata in MySQL and published events to Kafka for processing.
+-Upload Service: Utilized Amazon S3’s multipart upload to efficiently upload video files in chunks, Stored video metadata in MySQL and published events to Kafka for processing.

 – Transcode Service: Implemented Kafka to receive events about uploaded videos from the Upload Service.